Skip to content

 "It's hot in summer because Earth is closer to the Sun"

 Earth's distance from the Sun barely changes through the year.
-The reason summer is hotter has to do with how directly the sunlight hits the part of Earth where you live and how long the Sun is up each day.
+The real reason for the seasons is that Earth is tilted on its axis by about 23.5 degrees.
+That tilt is why summer is hotter where you live: the Sun gets higher in the sky, the sunlight hits more directly, and the days are longer.
 In summer, the Sun is high in the sky and the days are long, so the ground heats up.
 In winter, the Sun stays low and the days are short, so the ground stays cooler.

 "Every day in summer has 12 hours of sunlight, and every day in winter has 12 hours of darkness"